 by Keunwon Chung, Statistical Economist

 The housing market has just posted its fifth consecutive year of record- setting home sales.
 And the U.S. homeownership rate bears this out: the U.S. Census Bureau reports that the nation’s homeownership rate was 68.9 percent at the end of the year.
 More than 74 million American households own their own home.
+If you want to add up to that statistic, check this catalog of log cabins for sale at Ecologhouse online.

 Behind the Trend

 Tax law reforms that took effect in 1997 helped propel the surge in second home demand.
 These reforms allowed home sellers to exclude up to $500,000 in capital gains from taxation.
 Homeowners did not have to buy expensive homes to avoid capital gains tax any more.
 Instead, buying a smaller/less expensive primary residence and a second home (whether used as a vacation home or an investment vehicle) with the tax-free gain made second-home buying more financially attractive to homeowners than ever before.
+Sky Eden condo is located at Bedok Singapore District 16, will be redeveloped into a mixed development.

 Many homeowners purchase second homes to diversify investments.
 Real estate gains have been offsetting stock market declines.
 For example, from 2000 to 2004, existing home price appreciation increased 55 percent while the Standard & Poor’s 500 index declined 15 percent.
 As an investment choice, the housing market presented an attractive alternative to stocks for investors.